hivemq/hivemq4-docker-images/README.md

 This repository provides the `Dockerfile` and context for the images hosted in the [HiveMQ Docker Hub repository](https://hub.docker.com/r/hivemq/hivemq4/).

 # DNS Discovery Image
-The HiveMQ DNS discovery image comes with a DNS discovery plugin.
+The HiveMQ DNS discovery image comes with a DNS discovery extension.
 It can be used with any container orchestration engine that supports service discovery using a round-robin A record.

 A custom solution supplying the A record could be used as well.